daviderestivo/pi2-gpio-exp/flowing_leds/README_flowing_led.md

     Qg | 0
     Qh | 1

+IMPORTANT: The clock is provided by the Raspberry Pi.

 So,if you're inputting 8 bits, the first bit ends up in Qh.

 **PIN 12 (RCLK)** is maintained LOW while the data is being written to the